idaholab/moose/modules/stochastic_tools/doc/content/source/controls/MultiAppSamplerControl.md

 !listing multiapps/commandline_control/master_multiple.i block=Samplers

-Finally, the `MultiAppCommandLineControl` is used to apply the sampled data to the desired Mesh settings.
+Finally, the `MultiAppSamplerControl` is used to apply the sampled data to the desired Mesh settings.

 !listing multiapps/commandline_control/master_multiple.i block=Controls

 ## Vector Parameter

-The vector parameter can be altered statistically with `MultiAppCommandLineControl`.
+The vector parameter can be altered statistically with `MultiAppSamplerControl`.
 To illustrate its usage, we consider an input file listed below:

 !listing multiapps/batch_commandline_control/master_vector.i block=Controls